Going through a divorce can leave you emotionally and financially drained.

 With his history of practicing family law in East Brunswick, New Jersey, divorce lawyer Jeffrey W. Goldblatt can handle your unique case for you.
 Mr. Goldblatt will work closely with you to develop a strategy that meets your needs.

 New Jersey courts can order alimony and spousal support, so it is important to be prepared for this possibility.
-With his long history practicing family law in East Brunswick, Freehold, and Wall, New Jersey, attorney Jeffrey W. Goldblatt will make sure your rights are protected throughout the process.
+With his long history practicing family law in East Brunswick and Wall, NJ, Jeffrey W. Goldblatt is a lawyer who will make sure your rights are protected throughout the process.

 - The actual need and ability of the parties to pay